-This tutorial describes how you can use Docker as a remote interpreter for running a sample Ruby application (the docker branch).
+This tutorial describes how you can use Docker as a remote interpreter for running, testing and debugging a sample Rails application.

 In this tutorial, we’ll use Mac with macOS, with RubyMine installed.
 Moreover, the following prerequisites should be met to complete all steps: